bioinformatics-ca/CAN_2021/Module3/module3_lab.md

 # Extract BAM metrics
-Once your whole bam is generated, it's always a good thing to check the data again to see if everything makes sens.
+Once your whole bam is generated, it's always a good thing to check the data again to see if everything makes sense.

 **Compute coverage**
 If you have data from a capture kit, you should see how well your targets worked